Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

 ## Description

-Add NCN data to System Layout Service (SLS), Boot Script Service (BSS), and Hardware State Manager (HSM) as needed, in order to add an NCN to the system.
+Add NCN data to the System Layout Service (SLS), Boot Script Service (BSS), and Hardware State Manager (HSM) as needed, in order to add an NCN to the system.

 Scenarios where this procedure is applicable:

-1. Adding a management NCN that has not previously been in the system before:
+* Adding a management NCN that has not previously been in the system:
   * Add an additional NCN to an existing cabinet
   * Add an NCN that is replacing another NCN of the same type and in the same slot
   * Add a new NCN that replaces an NCN removed from the system in a different location

-1. Adding a management NCN that has been present in the system previously:
+* Adding a management NCN that has been present in the system previously:
   * Add an NCN that was previously removed from the system to move it to a new location

+## Prerequisites

+* The Cray command line interface \(CLI\) tool is initialized and configured on the system.
+See [Configure the Cray CLI](../../configure_cray_cli.md).
+* The latest CSM documentation is installed on the system.
+See [Check for latest documentation](../../../update_product_stream/README.md#check-for-latest-documentation).

 ## Procedure